ParrotSec/documentation/cya-templates/code-of-conduct.md

 ### Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery, unwelcome sexual attention or advances.
 * Trolling, insulting/derogatory comments, personal or political attacks.
-* Public or private harassment.
 * Publishing others' private information, such as a physical or electronic address, without explicit permission (If it's not documented, you don't have permission).
 * Discussion of illegal activities.
+* Backstabbing and/or being passive-aggressive with others.
+  - If you don't agree with someone be an adult and send that person a personal message and resolve the issue.
 * Victim blaming/shaming, false accusations, or defaming someone.
+  - We don't have a place for drama queens or predators.
 * Use of the trope "In my experience as a . .".
 Unless the next word or words pertain to job positions of a technical nature (sysadmin, software engineer, etc).
+* Constantly whining or asking for help because you're too lazy to do your own research.
+  - if a task is too dificult say "hey I can't do this"

 ## Our Responsibilities

 Parrot Project's board of directors are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Parrot Project's board of directors have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to The values of the Parrot Project and this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Parrot Project's board of directors have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to the values of the Parrot Project and this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem useless to pushing the project in a forward motion.

 Any action taken by the board of directors will have an opportunity to hear everyone's versions of events and allow for a rebuttal to be received and actions reconsidered.
 Any decision after this is final.